babaissarkar/WesnothMapTracker/README.md

 # Usage
 * Click **Open Background** from the **File** menu to select a background to draw the markers on.
-* Click **Add more markers** button and select Battle for Wesnoth *misc* directory (the one with the new_journey/new_rest marker etc.).
+* Some markers are preloaded.
+Click **Load more graphics** button and select Battle for Wesnoth *misc* directory (the one with the new_journey/new_rest marker etc.) or your directory with more images to use them as markers.
 * Select a marker from the adjoining list and click on the background to draw.
-Supported markers and their corresponding macros which will be generated can be [here](https://github.com/babaissarkar/WesnothMapTracker/blob/main/src/main/resources/names.properties).
+For preloaded markers, their corresponding macros which will be generated is defined [here](https://github.com/babaissarkar/WesnothMapTracker/blob/main/src/main/resources/names.properties).
 (You can map any other markers by editing the properties file and rebuilding, or can request me to add it.)
-* Save using **File > Save** once you are done.
+* Save using **File > Save** once you are done (or copy/paste from the output text area in the bottom pane).
 The output is like this:
 ```
   {NEW_JOURNEY 455 300}
   {NEW_REST 500 300}